daily-co/react-native-daily-js/PR_SUMMARY.md

 Additional work needed:

-1. Update the iOS native module with similar TurboModule support
-2. Add automated tests specifically for the new architecture
+1. Add automated tests specifically for the new architecture
-3. Update other methods if necessary to ensure full compatibility
+2. Update other methods if necessary to ensure full compatibility

 ## References